CONTENTS

 • Color: brown or gray

-There are thus 4 possible models (combinations).
+There are 4 possible models (combinations).

 Product: Shelf, height 40